Societal effects of negligible senescence: Economics

 The impact of negligible senescence on the economy is multi-faceted.
-Many developed countries face population ageing due to demographic transition whereas in the least developed countries people of old age only resembles a small part of the total population.
+Many developed countries face population ageing due to demographic transition, whereas in the least developed countries, people of old age only comprise a small part of the total population.
 Therefore, the development of negligible senescence therapies have profoundly different effects on the economies of countries with different demographic characteristics.

-From a worldwide perspective eliminating senescence has a massive effect on the economy.
-As current productivity losses for employers in the US alone is calculated at 225.8 billion annually, the impact can be large.
-Furthermore, changes in pension plans might enable unlimited perpetual productivity after childhood ceteris paribus and thus eliminating the 'Aged dependency ratio' in the equation of dependency ratios.
+From a worldwide perspective, eliminating senescence has a massive effect on the economy.
+As current productivity losses for employers in the U.S. alone is calculated at 225.8 billion annually, the impact can be large.
+Furthermore, changes in pension plans might enable unlimited perpetual productivity after childhood ceteris paribus and thus eliminating the 'aged dependency ratio' in the equation of dependency ratios.
 These effects are partly offset with the costs of providing negligible senescence therapies.